IS303-Steffen/p03-hair-salon/README.md

     - The function should run the `.connect()` method on your `SqliteDatabase` object.
     - Then, the function should run the .`create_tables()` method on you `SqliteDatabase` object and create your `Customer`, `Stylist`, and `Appointment` tables.
     - Your function should then return the `SqliteDatabase` object.
-    - You'll call this function in all of the other python files you make in the project, so that you have access to the database each time
+    - You'll call this function at the beginning of your `p03_data_import.py` file in part 2.
 - Optional, but recommended:
     - You can also write a function called `start_from_scratch()` that deletes all the tables in your database.
 I'd recommend writing this just so that in part 2 as you are testing your code you don't have to manually delete your database as you are getting it to work.
 It also will prevent you from inserting in duplicate data if you run your code multiple times.
 I'll give you the code here.
-This assumes you called your `SqliteDatabase` object `db`.:
+This code assumes you called your `SqliteDatabase` object `db`.:
     - ```
       def start_from_scratch():
           """